xjrga/xjrga.github.io/main_source/snack/features.rst

 * Find food items that provide a specific nutrient
 * Keep a food journal and track progress
 * Compare two foods or meals to see difference in nutritional value
-* Compare meals against Required Daily Allowance (RDA) values
+* Compare meals against Dietary Reference Intake (DRI) values
 * Compare meals against Upper Limit (UL) values
-* Create nutritional reports in spreadsheet
+* Create nutritional reports
 * Quantify any popular diet for comparison and research purposes
 * Calculate basal metabolic rate (BMR)
 * Calculate glycemic index (GI) and glycemic load (GL) of a meal